WCPM Calculator Logo

 verified

-Determine the percentage of words read correctly from any passage.
+Calculate the percentage of words read correctly to assess reading precision.

 arrow_forward Check Accuracy